What we’re doing

 The wider construction sector, such as civil and commercial construction.

-How the ACOP is being developed
+How we're developing the ACOP

 A collaborative approach

-To ensure this ACOP reflects the practical realities of the industry, WorkSafe is engaging with a broad cross-section of stakeholders.
+To ensure this ACOP reflects the practical realities of the industry, we're engaging with a broad cross-section of stakeholders.
 Builders, other tradespersons and industry bodies will engage in workshops, testing and consultation, to ensure that the draft code of practice reflects everyday site scenarios in the residential construction sector.
 We have WorkSafe subject matter experts working across all these groups.

 Public consultation starts in April